 As the Eldar empire descended into madness, many of the cults of excess that were taking over society moved their bases of operation into the inter-dimensional Webway

 to create private realms of depravity.
 This shielded them from the psychic backlash of Slaanesh's birth, allowing them to gleefully continue the lifestyle that led to the Fall and flourish in their twisted capital of Commorragh while their Craftworld cousins drifted in the void.
-Yet as more time passed, these Eldar discovered that their souls were still being drained, albeit slowly, by Slaanesh... but if they found others to suffer in their stead, they could stave off this soul-death for a while longer.
+Yet as more time passed, these Eldar discovered that their souls were still being drained by Slaanesh, albeit slowly.
+However, if they found others to suffer in their stead, they could stave off this soul-death for a while longer.
 Thus were born the Dark Eldar, a race of sadistic murderers who feed upon the agony of their victims.

 The entirety of Dark Eldar "civilization" is focused on generating pain and suffering, leading them to undertake frequent raids to acquire captives for bloodsports, scientific experiments, or simple torture.
 They are pirates and raiders

 beyond compare, appearing out of nowhere, striking, and departing as swiftly as they came.
 The Dark Eldar revel in violence and bloodshed, savoring the terror and pain they create in their victims as it makes them "whole" once more.
 Their every action is as cruel and sadistic as they can manage, and many aspects of their lives are brutally masochistic, as their own pain will suffice when others are unavailable.
 However, despite the Dark Eldar's immense pride and power, they are slaves to their addiction who exchanged a quick death for something far worse, and the gnawing hunger in their souls forever reminds them that they are but inches from annihilation.